-Data products: The flux datasets (including the uncertainties) from bottom-up modelling (WP2) and inverse modelling (WP3) will be made publicly available through an open access repository where the data will be stored with a Digital Object Identifier (DOI) to be easily referenced, and they will be findable through the repository's data search tools (see also EYE-CLIMA Data Management Plan, D6.2).
+Data products: The flux datasets (including the uncertainties) from bottom-up modelling (WP2) and inverse modelling (WP3) will be made publicly available through an open access repository where the data will be stored under their own DOI to be easily referenced.
+They will be findable through the repository's data search tools (see also Updated EYE-CLIMA Data Management Plan, D6.3).
+For storing data products, EYE-CLIMA uses the Zenodo repository, an own "community" has been established as part of the EU Open Research Repository (https://zenodo.org/communities/eye-clima/).

 Summer School: For young scientists, including those in the project, EYE-CLIMA will teach at the ICOS summer school and provide comprehensive information about top-down emission estimation and observation-based verification of NGHGIs.
-The ICOS summer school, organized every two years (including 2023), will see direct contributions from EYE-CLIMA in summer 2025.
+The ICOS summer school, organized in Hyytilää, Finland, every two years (including 2023), will see enhanced contributions from EYE-CLIMA in summer 2025.

 Policy reports: For policy makers, both at national and EU level, EYE-CLIMA will prepare two policy reports, specifically on the progress towards emission reduction targets ("Progress on Targets" reports), which will be communicated to the European Environmental Agency, DG CLIMA, and national climate policy institutions.
-The first policy report will be timed to coincide with the conclusion of the Global Stocktake at the end of 2023 and will present the best observation-based estimates of EU emissions since 2005 (for CO2 land-biosphere fluxes, CH4, N2O4, and selected F-gases) and compare the trends to pledged reductions.
-A science-to-policy event will be organized in Brussels in early 2024 to discuss the findings of this report, with the possibility for national focal points for NGHGIs under UNFCCC to participate.
+The first policy report will be timed after concluding the Global Stocktake and will be available mid-2024.
+It will present the best observation-based estimates of EU emissions since 2005 (for CO_2 land-biosphere fluxes, CH_4 , and N_2O) and compare the trends to pledged reductions.
+EYE-CLIMA will take advantage of the JPI Climate platform and the events organized with policy makers from individual EU countries (EQUINOX process and Climate Neutrality Forum) to discuss the findings of this report.